 1. way 2. away 3. root 4. balloon 5. play 6. display 7. reach 8. enjoy 9. explain 10. meadow 11. little 12. middle 13. complete 14. enough 15. river

 Literacy homework will be sent home at the beginning of each week and is due at the end of each week.
-The homework will include a one minute reading fluency and a one minute nonsense word fluency page that students are expected to complete each night Monday-Thursday.
+The homework will include a one minute reading fluency and comprehension question page that students are expected to complete each night Monday-Thursday.

 Extra copies of our optional monthly reading challenge pages